On Onboard LiDAR-based Flying Object Detection: Introduction

-Visual cameras can be small and lightweight and are generally suitable for deployment onboard \acp{UAV}.
-There are plenty of works on \ac{UAV} detection from RGB images using \acp{CNN} or conventional computer vision methods such as \cite{vrba_ral2020}, \cite{barisic2022sim2air}, \cite{shumann2017}, and \cite{rozantsev2017detection}, These are useful for long-range detection of the target, but do not provide sufficiently accurate localization necessary for its physical elimination.
-For accurate close-range detection and localization, depth information from a stereo camera can be used either to complement an RGB detector for the localization as in \cite{barisic2022mbzirc} or to directly detect and localize the target as in~\cite{vrba_ral2019}, \cite{carrio2020}.
-However, these approaches only consider a single depth or RGB image at once and do not take full advantage of the spatial information provided by the sensor over time which leads to false positives when the current scene is ambivalent.
-In contrast, our proposed method relies on a dynamical occupancy map of the environment that is updated using sensory data during the mission and used to detect flying objects in the area of interest.
-Furthermore, although our method can theoretically work with any spatial sensor, we elected to use a scanning 3D \ac{LiDAR} because it has better accuracy, range, and \ac{FoV} than comparable stereo cameras and a \ac{LiDAR} can also work without external lighting and in foggy or dusty environments unlike a visual camera~\cite{petrlik2022darpa}.
+Visual cameras can be small and lightweight and are generally suitable for deployment on board \acp{UAV}.
+There are plenty of works on \ac{UAV} detection from RGB images using \acp{CNN} or conventional computer vision methods, such as \cite{vrba_ral2020}, \cite{barisic2022sim2air}, \cite{shumann2017}, and \cite{rozantsev2017detection}.
+These are useful for long-range detection of the target, but do not provide sufficiently accurate localization necessary for its physical elimination.
+For accurate detection and localization at close ranges, depth information from a stereo camera can be used either to complement an RGB detector for the localization as in \cite{barisic2022mbzirc}, or to directly detect and localize the target as in~\cite{vrba_ral2019}, \cite{carrio2020}.
+However, these approaches only consider a single depth or RGB image at once and do not take full advantage of the spatial information provided by the sensor over time, leading to false positives when the current scene is ambivalent.

-In aerial robotics, 3D \acp{LiDAR} are used primarily for terrain and object reconstruction and \ac{SLAM} (such as the LOAM-SLAM~\cite{zhang2014loam}), which is related to the presented study.
-However, \ac{SLAM} algorithms typically construct only a sparse map of the features used for pose optimization in finding the current location of the robot.
-To detect flying objects, the algorithm presented in this work relies on a dense 3D probabilistic occupancy map of the environment.